mdjahan/FoRDM/README.md

 - A list containing the optimal management and Pareto front.
 ---
 ### **fordm_analysis_satisficing()**
 Performs a satisficing-based robustness analysis.
-Aggregates objectives, applies thresholds, and computes scores to identify the optimal management.
-Returns Pareto fronts.
+Aggregates objectives and applies thresholds to find satisficing alternatives.
+Optimal robust management and Pareto fron are computed via optimization on Euclidean distance.
+Returns optimal robust management and Pareto front.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.